yugure-orca/whirlpool-archive-schema/README.md

-# whirlpool-archives
+# whirlpool-archived-data

-This crate provides a Rust library for reading and writing archives of Whirlpool data.
+This crate provides a Rust library for reading and writing archived data of Whirlpool program.